Skip to main content

 Reading

-This passage preserves the earliest layer of Christian proclamation — an "adoptionist" or "exaltation" Christology in which Jesus became Lord and Messiah at the resurrection.
-God's act of raising and exalting Jesus is the moment of his installation in divine authority.
+Beyond the Trinitarian and Biblical Unitarian readings, scholars highlight additional kerygmatic and history-of-religions considerations.
+This passage is often read as preserving the earliest layer of Christian proclamation — an "exaltation" Christology in which Jesus was installed as Lord and Messiah at the resurrection.
+On this view, the resurrection is the moment of divine appointment rather than a disclosure of pre-existing ontological status.
+God's act of raising and exalting Jesus is the hinge event.
 This was the starting point from which later "higher" Christologies developed through theological reflection.

 Reasoning

-The history of Christological development runs from lower to higher: resurrection Christology (Jesus becomes Lord at exaltation) preceded birth Christology (Jesus is Son from conception, Luke 1:35), which preceded pre-existence Christology (Jesus existed before creation, John 1).
+The history of Christological development runs from lower to higher: resurrection Christology (Jesus is appointed Lord at exaltation) preceded birth Christology (Jesus is Son from conception, Luke 1:35), which preceded pre-existence Christology (Jesus existed before creation, John 1).
 Acts 2 preserves the earliest stage.
 The very awkwardness of "God made him Lord" for later orthodoxy is evidence of its antiquity — no later author would have invented language so difficult for a high Christology.
+This exaltation Christology is distinct from Dynamic Monarchianism, which focuses on Spirit-empowerment throughout Jesus's ministry rather than a moment of appointment.

 Strongest counterargument